-- All reasonable efforts have been made to sustain existing uses, find viable new uses through appropriate marketing or secure preservation through an alternative ownership, and that these efforts have failed - b.
-The demolition is demonstrably unavoidable for structural safety reasons - c.
-The redevelopment of the site would provide an extraordinary benefit for the local area which would decisively outweigh the loss resulting from demolition - d.
-Demolition works are made conditional upon planning permission being granted and a contract agreed for when redevelopment is intended - e.
-Appropriate specialist recording is carried out prior to demolition.
+ea.
+All reasonable efforts have been made to sustain existing uses, find viable new uses through appropriate marketing or secure preservation through a form of charitable or community an alternative ownership and that these efforts have failed ab.
+The demolition is demonstrably unavoidable for structural safety reasons bc.
+The redevelopment of the site would provide an extraordinary benefit for the local area which would decisively outweigh the loss resulting from demolition ed.
+Demolition works are made conditional upon planning permission being granted and a contract agreed for when redevelopment is intended de.
+Appropriate specialist recording is carried out prior to demolition(MM70)